 - If you do not use your Ampler e-bike regularly and therefore hardly ever need to charge its battery, at least try to charge it every 5 to 6 weeks.
 In this way you can maintain the highest possible battery capacity in the long term.

 - If the bike is not in use, do not keep it in blazing sunlight or freezing cold over extended periods.
-Long exposures to temperatures above 30 degrees and below 0 degrees Celsius can have a long-term negative effect on the life of an e-bike.
+Long exposures to temperatures above 30° C and below 0°C can have a long-term negative effect on the life of an e-bike.

-- Store the bike in a dry place over the winter – it doesn’t need to be heated, but a temperature below zero degrees Celsius is not recommended.
+- Store the bike in a dry place over the winter – it doesn’t need to be heated, but a temperature below 0°C is not recommended.
+The battery favours storage at a capacity of 40% – 80%.

-- The e-bike battery should be charged indoors (above zero degrees Celsius) and/or in a dry place.
+- The e-bike battery should be charged indoors, always above 0°C, and in a dry place.
 Do not keep the charger outside.

 - Beware that when riding your bike in cold weathers, the range and battery capacity are lower than the average.
 In the short term this is completely normal and won’t affect the battery’s overall state or lifespan.